DMould123/Note-Building/README.md

 - Decided to make try and work with Tailwind CSS to try and learn more of this.
 Not very familiar with it.
 - Use this as my reference point https://tailwindcss.com/docs/guides/vite

+  ### 2024-03-21

+  - Built a simple Vue-to-list to refresh Vue knowledge.
+Created a file to go back and practice with this